• Skip to primary navigation

 What does it mean to be undocumented?

-• A person is commonly referred to as “undocumented” if s/he was not inspected and authorized by U.S. immigration authorities to be lawfully admitted to the U.S.
+• A person is commonly referred to as “undocumented” if they were not inspected and authorized by U.S. immigration authorities to be lawfully admitted to the U.S.

 • But an undocumented person may be eligible to change their immigration status.